 Special status is reserved for non-degree seeking students who wish to enroll in a limited number of courses at NDSU.
 Students are permitted to register for up to 15 credits.
 Interested students must submit an Application for Admission to the Office of Admission and pay the $35 nonrefundable application fee.
 Official transcripts are required if coursework was attempted any time one year prior to application.
 To take additional courses or become degree-seeking, appropriate high school and/or college transcripts must be submitted to be considered for admission.
 Non-degree seeking students are not eligible for financial aid.

 Students currently enrolled at another college or university and planning to take limited coursework at NDSU with intention of transferring NDSU credits to their home institution should follow application procedures for non-degree student status.

 Some courses are limited to students in select programs of study, in specified classifications (i.e., junior or senior status), or are restricted by prerequisite/co requisite coursework.
-Such information is listed in the Course Catalog details on Campus Connection.
-If restrictions are placed on the courses in which you are interested in enrolling as a non-degree seeking student, permission to enroll may be sought through the appropriate academic department.
+Such information is listed in the course descriptions of the catalog or in the course search feature in the student information system, Campus Connection.
+If restrictions are placed on the courses in which you are interested in enrolling as a non-degree seeking student, permission to enroll may be sought through the academic department responsible for teaching the class.

 Selective and Limited Admission Programs

 Admission to a number of academic programs is selective and/or limited.
 Admission to the university does not guarantee entrance to a specific major.
 Supplemental applications may be required for students seeking admission to professional-level programs.
 Some programs require that minimum standards be met and maintained for continuous enrollment and advancement in the program.
 Contact your respective department for further admission criteria.